 Creating Other Types of Promotions

 The coupon we created in this demonstration is just an example.
 There are tons of other types of promotions you can create.
-And remember, this is all using 3dcart's built-in tools, no additional apps.
-The full Promotion Manager is available on all 3dcart eCommerce plans.
-(There are some separate promotional tools you can also unlock if you upgrade, which we'll cover in a moment.
-But every part of the Promotion Manager is available right away, even on the lowest plan.)
+And remember, this is all using Shift4Shop's built-in Promotion Manager, no additional apps.
+(There are also separate tools for more advanced promotions, which we'll cover in a moment.)

 - The Promotion Offers define what the customer gets from the promotion.
 Whether it's a percentage off, a free product, a sitewide sale on everything, or anything else.